Moms Stop The Harm calls for and supports:

 Support don’t punish - decriminalize personal possession of illicit substances

-- Ending the harm due to bad drug policy
+Ending the harm caused by bad drug policy

 1. Families as partners in finding solutions

 Families have lived experience, and acknowledging their experience and expertise is essential when seeking solutions to the drug crisis.
 Recognizing families as partners is important.
 It brings a meaningful voice, a knowledgeable voice to the table during the quest for prevention and treatment of substance use disorders as well as in the policy-making and research process.